top of page

 Pro Tip

-If you’re considering an earn-out or part-exit, your Freedom Number can be lower up front, but your business will need to run without you for the deal to work.
+If you’re considering an earn-out or part-exit, your Freedom Number can be lower upfront.
+However, your business will need to run without you for the deal to work.

 Related Reading